 2. The Significance of Indication: Kamon

-This category is a family crest that is chosen primarily after a family name.
+This category is a family crest chosen primarily after a family name.
 The shape of the crest shows what kind of surname is used.

-Strictly speaking, there are two types.
+There are two types, strictly speaking.
 One is one in which the surname is immediately recognizable when seen, for example, when the Tsuru clan uses a crane and the Torii clan uses another torii shape.

 The other is an implied indication, where the shape of the crest does not directly represent the surname but is a kind of hanji-mono, which can be recognized with some thought.